Jael Holzman

 Jael Holzman is an American journalist and musician who reports on climate change, renewable energy, and mining.

 She has worked for Congressional Quarterly, S&P Global Market Intelligence, E&E News, and Axios.
 Since July 2024, she has been a senior reporter for Heatmap News.

 In 2021, Jael co-founded the punk rock band Ekko Astral, for which she is the lead vocalist and (since 2024) the bass guitarist.
 The band's first album Pink Balloons was released through Topshelf Records on April 17, 2024, garnering critical acclaim.

 Early life and background

 Jael Holzman was born in Rockville, Maryland, where she attended Rockville High School.

 She has spoken about having been particularly close to her maternal grandfather, Manny, who died in 2023.
-A Korean War veteran and Bronze Star Medal recipient, Manny spent most of his working life making cars for Chrysler.
-Politically conscious, he was the head of his local union chapter.
+A Korean War veteran and Bronze Star Medal recipient, Manny spent most of his working life making cars for Chrysler and was the head of his local union chapter.
 In 1967, he was living in Detroit when the city was the scene of one of the worst riots in US history.
 Jael describes how, afterward, he took Holzman's mother and aunt out to look at the ruins and "actually have a conversation with them about why the riots were happening."

 From 2013–2017, Holzman studied at the University of Vermont, where she was awarded a Bachelor's Degree in English Language and Literature.